-- Adjunct Professor, School of Business
+- Affiliate Professor, School of Business

 In my 15 years of teaching to traditional and non-traditional, undergraduate, and graduate students, I have realized one thing very deeply: that I love being in the classroom!
 I enjoy my role as an instructor because it enables me to immediately see the outcome of my efforts.

 I teach both undergraduate and graduate courses in accounting, economics, and finance, and I make sure to use the appropriate style and technique in conveying the information to each type of audience.
 Most of the students in the classes are non-business majors.
 My biggest challenge is to keep their attention focused on a subject they find it hard to relate to.
 I have to use a combination of textbook information, business world examples, a little sense of humor, and examples from our day-to-day lives to make the subject matter interesting and useful to them.

 To summarize my goals in teaching, I want to add value to my students.

 - I want every business student with whom I come into contact to be the best in his or her profession.